Protect your windshield from pricey repairs this winter with these tips!

 Instead, follow these steps to melt ice and precipitation off your windshield without causing a windshield crack:

-• 1.
-Make sure your wiper switch is turned to “off.”
-If your wipers have frozen to your windshield, it could mean that your windshield wiper motor is frozen and it is no longer safe to turn it on.
+- Make sure your wiper switch is turned to “off.”
+If your wipers are frozen on your windshield, it could mean that your windshield wiper motor is frozen, and it is no longer safe to turn it on.

-Remember, safety is always first so make sure that you finish cleaning off all the ice from your windshield (as well as on the roof of your car) before driving off.
+Remember, safety always comes first, so make sure you finish cleaning off all the ice from your windshield (as well as on the roof of your car) before driving off.
 Cleaning off just one area for you to see through is never safe.

 Other ways to make defrosting your windshield easier include: